• Skip to main content

 A rundown of community trails, that orginally ran with this article in the Nov/Dec 2020 issue of Adirondack Explorer.
 BOLTON LANDING:Conservation Park.
 Two short interpretive trails along the sides of a pond, with picnic tables and a dock.
 50 Edgecomb Pond Road.
 Up Yonda Farm Environmental Education Center.
 Exhibits, and classes, nonmotorized use of 10…

-Community trails: A tie that binds locals, visitors
+Community trails in the Adirondacks: A tie that binds locals, visitors

 By David Thomas-Train